gkhera12/android-arch-component-example/README.md

-# Android Lifecycle Component Example
+# Android Lifecycle Component Example with Dagger2

 ### Shows the use of Lifecycle Components: LiveData, Room, Repository
 ### Uses Retrofit Call to remote endpt.